Skip to Content

 Corruption and Bribes in Uganda

-Unfortunately, police corruption in Uganda is also extensive.
-If you get pulled over by the police while driving, there is a good chance the officer will try to solicit a bribe.
-Bribes to get police assistance are often required as well.
-For example, you may need to pay a bribe to get a police report.
-If you need the help of the police in Uganda, be prepared to pay for it.
-If you are out and about minding your own business, it is unlikely for the police to stop you and bother you.
+Police corruption in Uganda is extensive.
+If you get pulled over by the police while driving, the officer will likely try to solicit a bribe.
+While you’re out and about minding your own business, it is unlikely for the police to stop you and bother you, unless you are breaking the law.

-As a visitor, you are unlikely to experience this corruption.
+As a visitor, you are unlikely to experience corruption.
 You may be asked to pay a bribe if you’re pulled over by the police if you commit a traffic infraction.
-Usually, these bribes can be avoided if you have patience.
+Usually, you can avoid these types of bribes if you have patience.

 Drugs and Alcohol in Uganda

 Alcohol use in Uganda is high.
-In fact, at one point, Uganda had the highest annual consumption of alcohol.
+In fact, at one point, Uganda had the highest annual consumption of alcohol in the world.
 According to this study, almost 10% of the population has an alcohol use disorder.
 Ugandans like to drink.

-This high rate of alcohol consumption leads to a number of potential safety issues.
+This high rate of alcohol consumption creates a number of safety issues.
 Drunk driving is common in Uganda.
-You need to be cautious while near the road.
+You need to be cautious while you’re on the road.
 Particularly while you’re walking.
 Try to walk in the direction of oncoming cars (on the right side of the road in Uganda) so you can move out of the way if a driver is coming too close.
+If you’re driving, drive defensively.

-Alcohol consumption can also lead to an increased risk of violent behavior.
+Alcohol consumption can also increase the risk of violence.
 Assaults aren’t common in Uganda but they can happen when people have been drinking.
+If someone approaches you and they’re clearly drunk, you shouldn’t interact with them.

 Some alcohol produced in Uganda is not safe to drink.
 Ugandan Waragi is a homemade gin that contains around 42% alcohol.
 The alcohol content can be much higher.
 Bootleg versions of the drink sometimes come laced with methanol.
 Recently, 12 people were killed and 18 were hospitalized after drinking Waragi.
 Check out this article to read more about the incident.